miyamok/smartcontract-verification/README.md

 nums[2] = 121;
 nums[x] = 61;
 ```
-The last substitution is out of bound, as the size of the array <code>nums</code> is 3.
+The last substitution is out of bound, as the size of the array <code>nums</code> is 3, hence it causes a run-time error.
 This problem should be statically detected, and it is feasible due to known program analysis techniques.

 # To do